opentripmodel/documentation/app/docs/profiles/carbon-footprint.md

 The detailed information requirements, as established by DALTI, can be found here: <a href="/documents/DALTI_Uniforme_kernset_CO2e.xlsx" target="_blank">DALTI CO₂ information needs</a>

-## OTM Profile Structure - **To be filled**
+## OTM Profile Structure

-The detailed structure of both OTM profiles is maintained and can be consulted via the SUTC Semantic Treehouse.
-Both profiles are nearly identical.
-They're based on `trip` data, and the CO₂ calculation results repeat all input information while adding the final outcomes.
+The profiles are built around the standard OTM `trip` object.
+The Input Profile uses the `trip` as its root element, detailing the journey through sub-elements like `actions` (move, load, unload), `actors` (parties involved), and `contextEvents` (e.g., fuel consumption events).
+The Result Profile extends this input structure, adding specific fields within `contextEvents` or other relevant sections to hold the calculated CO₂ emissions.

 - **Link to OTM Profile - CO₂ Calculation Input:**  [link](https://sutc.semantic-treehouse.nl/message-model-tree/Message_9e14bbd6-72fc-4942-915f-9c633bc95744?panes=element_tree:Message_9e14bbd6-72fc-4942-915f-9c633bc95744:y700pg:primary)

 - **Link to OTM Profile - CO₂ Emissions Output:**  [link](https://sutc.semantic-treehouse.nl/message-model-tree/Message_cd3ebf06-0da2-43c3-956e-1f6b75ea5981?panes=element_tree:Message_cd3ebf06-0da2-43c3-956e-1f6b75ea5981:znyahv:primary)

-The profiles are modeled according to the principles of the Open Trip Model (OTM) and use standard OTM entities where possible, supplemented with specific extensions for CO₂-related data.

 ## Relation to other standards

 In addition to the OTM profiles described here, which are specifically aimed at the exchange of input and output data for CO₂ calculations in transport logistics, there are other (international) standards and initiatives relevant to the exchange of carbon footprint data.
 These can be complementary to the OTM profiles or have a broader scope.
 Some important examples are: